mikeyshean/fullstack-challenge-sotai/README.md

 >
 > Next, I defined a service layer over the ORM that would contain a function for each chart that would be an optimized query to fetch its data.
 Each service function would be called in its own View route and be serialized there to be returned as JSON data.
 >
 > On the client, I used React Query to handle my hooks into my backend api and Zod for type validation.
 For the general UI/UX, I first created a simple one page view of the four charts.
 To add some interactivity I wanted the user to be able to select different time ranges to adjust the data visualization.
 FYI, the components in `/components/Forms` come from another project I was working on, but it was perfect to create the form modal for this feature.
+I also added an API to fetch the list of years present in the data set to populate the dropdown, so only valid year selections are possible.
+I also added a 'full-screen' button to allow the user to expand the view of any given chart.
+>

 What was the most difficult part of the challenge?